amazon-ion/ion-docs/rfcs/ion_templates.md

 ### Text encoding

+The text syntax for template definitions and invocations is described in the following sections.

 While this RFC includes a proposed syntax for defining and invoking templates in Ion text, templates are primarily intended to benefit the more performance-oriented binary format.
 As with the text encoding syntax for symbols (e.g. `$ion_symbol_table`, `$14`, etc), a text encoding syntax for templates is specified to allow for human-readable illustrations of system behavior and to maintain isomorphism between the binary and text encodings.
 It is expected that applications writing Ion text will write out the expanded form of any templates because the Ion text format prioritizes readability over compactness.

+To read about the binary representation, see the [Binary encoding](#binary-encoding) section.

 ### Template definitions